On the Moy-Prasad filtration: Moy--Prasad filtration for different residual characteristics

 \subsection{Construction of $G_q$}

-In this section we define reductive groups $G_q$ over nonarchimedean local fields with arbitrary positive residue-field characteristic $q$ whose Moy--Prasad filtration quotients are in a certain way (made precise in Theorem \ref{Thm-general}) the ``same'' as those of the given \good{} group $G$ over $K$.
+In this section we define reductive groups $G_q$ over nonarchimedean local fields with arbitrary positive residue field characteristic $q$ whose Moy--Prasad filtration quotients are in a certain way (made precise in Theorem \ref{Thm-general}) the ``same'' as those of the given \good{} group $G$ over $K$.